koxauuu/DefenderKiller/README_EN.md

 # DefenderKiller
 <strong>DefenderKiller</strong> (<strong>DK</strong>) - powerful utility for remove/recovery Windows Defender.

+> [!IMPORTANT]
+> On the Win 10 Tweaker forum, people were looking for the latest version of DefenderKiller and found this repository, so that there would be no questions, I write here right away: Yes, it refers to the original DefenderKiller from Vlado.
+This is a continuation of the original project, you can safely download any version without new edits (15.4, 16.0), where I did not change at all.
+If something confuses you, feel free to use them.
+>
+> Btw, thanks to all the users for their activity, I am very pleased)
+>

 > [!TIP]
 > DK provides users with powerful functionality but assumes no responsibility for your actions, please exercise caution when performing any operations using the utility.
 >